-Although it is a challenging task to compute, it must be remembered that the average flow pattern itself is of no practical interest!
+Although it is a challenging task to compute, it must be remembered that the average flow pattern itself is of no practical interest.
 Rather, it is a necessary first step in the simulation of related phenomena, which depend on the fluid flow and cause defects in the steel product.
-With the tremendous increases in computing power and modeling sophistication, computational models are becoming increasingly able to simulate these important related phenomena.
+With the tremendous increases in computing power and modeling sophistication, computational models are increasingly more able to simulate these important related phenomena.

-One important phenomenon is the effect of argon gas injection on the pressure distribution, buoyancy, direction, and pattern of the fluid flow, in both the nozzle [13-15] and mold [16, 17].
-The transport of superheat with the flow [18], and solidification of the steel shell [7, 19], are important phenomena to meniscus hook formation, shell thinning, breakouts, internal microstructure, and macrosegregation.
-Solute transport governs intermixing during grade changes [20, 21] and also affects segregation.
-Inclusion particle transport with the flow directly controls cleanliness of the product [22].
-Particles in the flow are subject to many forces, especially in the boundary layers near the solidification front, and at the slag-metal interface [12], which govern entrapment of the particles into the solidification front.
-A new entrapment criterion has recently been developed and is presented elsewhere in these proceedings [12].
-Other important phenomena include bulging (for the liquid pool shape changes which affect segregation) and metallurgical thermodynamics (which affects inclusion precipitation, nozzle clogging, and solidification microstructure).
-Finally, the model must applied in parametric studies to learn something useful about the real process.
+One important phenomenon is the effect of argon gas injection on the pressure distribution, buoyancy, direction and pattern of the fluid flow, in both the nozzle13-15 and mold.16-17 The transport of superheat with the flow, and solidification of the steel shell, are important phenomena to meniscus hook formation, shell thinning, breakouts, internal microstructure and macrosegregation.
+Solute transport governs intermixing during grade changes20-21 and also affects segregation.
+Inclusion particle transport with the flow directly controls cleanliness of the product.
+Particles in the flow are subject to many forces - especially in the boundary layers near the solidification front, and at the slag-metal interface - that govern entrapment of the particles into the solidification front.
+A new entrapment criterion has recently been developed and is presented elsewhere by Yuan and Thomas.
+Other important phenomena include bulging (for the liquid pool shape changes that affect segregation) and metallurgical thermodynamics (which affects inclusion precipitation, nozzle clogging and solidification microstructure).
+Finally, the model must be applied in parametric studies to learn something useful about the real process.